Glam Ghosts

 It was almost as though she had like a glove on because of how perfect the skin was.

-staring at her and we meet eyes and she smiles and so I look out the window because she's caught me again staring at her.
+And she turns, she catches me. staring at her and we meet eyes and she smiles and so I look out the window because she's caught me again staring at her.

 The Jeep is making its way around these turns and these hills and we start getting down into the town area.

+At this point, I'm thinking, well, what if we do make it home?
 He knew how to get to the town area and now I need to give him directions.

-I am trying to let them know that I am aware of where we are,
+I am trying to let them know that I am aware of where we are.

-but again, he's cutting me off and
+But again, he's cutting me off and

-just reassured me I know I know I got this
+just reassured me, I know, I know, I got this.

 We are passing the airport now, which is close to where my mother's house is.

-This area is very tricky because there are no, we have no street signs, period.
+This area is is very tricky because there are no, we have no street signs, period.
+And one wrong turn, you could end up in a ditch.

+All I could think of is there's no one walking around.
 There would be no witnesses if these people were to do harm to me.

 So we needed to make a right turn.

-But before I say anything,
+But before I said anything,

 he looked in the rear view and he said, I know where we're going.